 I am a chef on a luxury world cruise liner.
 I love to cook and write recipes that are inspired by foods from all over the world.

-Ginisang monggo is a popular mung bean stew in the Philippines.
-In this recipe, I will share how make this stew with the delicious addition of chicharron, or fried pork skins.
+Ginisang monggo is a popular Filipino mung bean stew that is commonly served at local food stalls, called carinderias.
+In this recipe, I will share how to make this stew with the delicious addition of chicharron, or fried pork skins.

 |Prep time||Cook time||Ready in||Yields|

 - 1 large tomato, sliced

 - 2 tablespoons fish sauce

 - 4 small bowls